oracle/weblogic-kubernetes-operator/documentation/staging/content/quickstart/create-domain.md

         #secrets:
         #- sample-domain1-datasource-secret
                 {{% /expand %}}
-       2. Update the image field under `spec.configuration.model.auxiliaryImages` section to use the name and tag of the auxiliary image that you have created.
+       2. If you chose a different name and tag for the auxiliary image you created, then update the image field under `spec.configuration.model.auxiliaryImages` section to use that name and tag.
-          For example, if you created an auxiliary image with name `my-aux-image:v1`, then your updated `spec.configuration.model.auxiliaryImages` section will look like this.
+          For example, if you named the auxiliary image as `my-aux-image:v1`, then update the `spec.configuration.model.auxiliaryImages` section as shown below.
             ```
                    auxiliaryImages:
                    - image: "my-aux-image:v1"
             ```

+       3. If you chose non-default values for any other fields such as `spec.image`, `spec.imagePullSecrets`, `spec.webLogicCredentialsSecret`, and `spec.configuration.model.runtimeEncryptionSecret`, then update those fields accordingly.

-       3. Create the domain by applying the domain resource.
+       4. Create the domain by applying the domain resource.
 Run the following command:

           ```shell
           $ kubectl apply -f /tmp/quickstart/mii-aux-image-domain.yaml